RAJATKSWAIN/RAJATKSWAIN/README.md

 ## Education

-- 🎓 Bachelor of Science in Computer Science, [Your University], [Graduation Year]
+- 🎓 I did my Graduation in Engineering , [Biju Pattnaik University Of Tecchnology], [2015-2018]

 ## Experience

 ### Logran Technologies Pvt.
 Ltd (Nov 2019 - Jan 2023)

-- Worked as an Oracle Developer, specializing in database design, SQL development, and performance tuning.
+- Worked as an Software Engineer, specializing in database design, SQL development, and performance tuning.
 - Collaborated on [LLMS Project].
 -

 ### Agreeya Solutions (Jan 2023 - June 2023)

-- Served as an Oracle Developer, focusing on database development and optimization.
+- Served as an Oracle PLSQL Developer, focusing on database development and optimization.
-- [ at Agreeya Solutions]
+- [PRODUCT:- REVERA at Agreeya Solutions]

 ### QualTech Edge (Aug 2023 - Present)

-- Currently working as an Oracle Developer, contributing to database-related projects and ensuring optimal database performance.
+- Currently working as an Enhineering Analyst , contributing to database-related projects and ensuring optimal database performance.
-- [Describe your current responsibilities and projects at QualTech Edge]
+- [Product :-MIFIN  at QualTech Edge]

 ## My GitHub Stats